vrchatapi/vrchatapi-rust/docs/FilesApi.md

 > std::path::PathBuf download_file_version(file_id, version_id)
 Download File Version

 Downloads the file with the provided version number.  **Version Note:** Version 0 is always when the file was created.
 The real data is usually always located in version 1 and up.  **Extension Note:** Files are not guaranteed to have a file extensions.
 UnityPackage files tends to have it, images through this endpoint do not.
-You are responsible for appending file extension from the `extension` field when neccesary.
+You are responsible for appending file extension from the `extension` field when necessary.

 ### Parameters